 Activity: ED50: < 2 ng/ml, corresponding to a specific activity 1.5 x 107 IU/mg, determined by the dosedependent co-stimulation with murine IL-4 of MC-9 cells.

 Interleukin-10 is produced by murine T-cells following their stimulation by lectins.
 The main source for B-cellderived Interleukin-10 in mice are Ly-1 B-cells that express CD5 and CD11.
 Murine keratinocytes also produce IL10.
 In humans IL-10 is produced by activated CD8+ peripheral blood T-cells, by T-helper CD4+ T-cell clones (resembling Th0, Th1, and Th2) after both antigen-specific and polyclonal activation, by B-cell lymphomas, and by monocytes following cell activation by bacterial lipopolysaccharides and mast cells.
 B-cell lines derived from patients with acquired immunodeficiency syndrome and Burkitt's lymphoma constitutively secrete large quantities of IL-10 into the conditioned medium.
 The synthesis of IL-10 by monocytes is inhibited by IL-4 and IL-10.
-Recombinant human Interleukin-10 produced in CHO is a non-covalent dimer of 2 polypeptide chains containing 161 amino acids each.
+Recombinant human Interleukin-10 produced in E.coli is a single non-glycosylated polypeptide chains containing 161 amino acids each.

 Azar et al. (2004) Increased secretion patterns of interleukin-10 and tumor necrosis factor-alpha in cervical squamous intraepithelial lesions.
 Hum.
 Pathol.
 35:1376.

 Schwerbrock et al. (2004) Interleukin 10-deficient mice exhibit defective colonic Muc2 synthesis before and after induction of colitis by commensal bacteria.
 Inflamm.
 Bowel Dis.
 10:811.